Star Wars: Episode III – Revenge of the Sith: Rating

 Revenge of the Sith is the first Star Wars film to receive a PG-13 rating from the Motion Picture Association of America (MPAA), officially for "sci-fi violence and some intense images", namely for the scene in which Darth Vader is set aflame by lava.
 Lucas had stated months before the MPAA's decision that he felt the film should receive a PG-13 rating, because of Anakin's final moments and the film's content being the darkest and most intense of all six films.
 Roger Ebert and Richard Roeper later opined that children would be able to handle the film as long as they had parental guidance.
 All previously released films in the series were rated PG.

 Home media

-The film was released on DVD and VHS on October 31, 2005, in the UK and Ireland; on November 1, 2005, it was released in the United States and Canada on DVD; and on November 3, 2005, it was released in Australia.
+Revenge of the Sith was released on DVD and VHS on October 31, 2005, in the United Kingdom and Ireland; on November 1, 2005, it was released in the United States and Canada on DVD; and on November 3, 2005, it was released in Australia.
 It was also released in most major territories on or near the same day.
-The DVD release consists of widescreen and pan and scan fullscreen versions and is THX certified.
-This two-disc set contains one disc with the film and the other one with bonus features.
+The DVD release consists of separate widescreen and pan and scan full-screen versions.
+This THX certified two-disc set contains one disc with the film and the other one with bonus features.
 The first disc features three randomized selected menus, which are Coruscant, Utapau and Mustafar.
 There is an Easter egg in the options menu.
 When the THX Optimizer is highlighted, the viewer can press 1-1-3-8.
-By doing this, a hip hop music video with Yoda and some clone troopers will play.
+By doing this, a hip-hop music video with Yoda and some clone troopers will play.